Greece Ramps Up Emergency Effort After Lesbos Migrant Camp Fire - UrduPoint

 The government is desperate to prevent a more widespread infection among the island of 85,000 people.
 Only eight of the positive cases have been tracked down so far.

-- Germany plea - The plight of the stranded families has prompted other European countries to offer to take in hundreds of asylum seekers, particularly unaccompanied youngsters.
+- Deal for unaccompanied youngsters - The plight of the stranded families has prompted other European countries to offer to take in hundreds of asylum seekers, particularly unaccompanied youngsters.

 The Moria camp, one of dozens built in Greece following the influx of people to Europe in 2015, was notoriously overcrowded -- often housing more than four times its intended capacity -- and became a lightning rod for local discontent.